 The Great Kindergarten Transition

-If your answer to “how are you?” is “totally flipping out about possible school schedules,” I get it.
+If your answer to “how are you?” is “I’m in a glass case of emotion,” I get it.

 And if your answer is “I’m worried about my kid, but I’m also a little worried about myself…” I want you to know that you are not alone.
 There are a lot of moms riding in that boat.